bvalarezo/rootkit/README.md

     $ ./driver COMMAND [ULONG | 0xHEXULONG | CARRAY ...]

+**PLEASE NOTE: the driver script doesn't properly handle spaces; to bypass this, use the system call directly.**

 |Command| Description |
 |--|--|
 | `drop PID ` | set a process's EUID to its UID |